 The Oppo Find X3 Pro is a particularly well groomed jack of all trades

-However, those after a more well-rounded camera package, mmWave 5G future-proofing, or even just a more “standard” smartphone design may want to check out the best from Samsung or wait to see if Oppo’s sister brand delivers big with the upcoming OnePlus 9 series.
+However, those after a more well-rounded camera package, mmWave 5G future-proofing, or even just a more “standard” smartphone design may want to check out the best from Samsung or peek at what Oppo’s sister brand delivers with the OnePlus 9 series.